 His work is particularly embraced by percussionists.
 His best known work is a book of bowed vibraphone quartets, Postludes, which evokes "sparkling icicles of sound" (Rolling Stone).
 It is rapidly becoming a new classic of percussion repertoire.
-Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools and top professional groups So Percussion, TorQ, and Amadinda.
+Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools, So Percussion, TorQ, and Amadinda.
 It has been performed internationally by ensembles in Gwangju (Korea), Tallinn (Estonia), Toronto and Montreal (Canada), Cork (Ireland), Rome, Latina and Montalto (Italy), Belo Horizonte (Brasil), Lugo (Spain), Bangkok (Thailand), Budapest (Hungary), Vilnius (Lithuania), Pau (France), Ljubljana (Croatia), and Krakow (Poland).

 Singing is central to Cole’s musical life.
 As a choral singer, he trained with Gabriel Crouch in the Princeton Chamber Choir, focusing on the music of the English Renaissance.
 He has also been a member of a Georgian choir, and a mensural notation study group devoted to singing 15th century music from facsimile.
 Roots in song and story imbue his music: many efforts in songwriting and hip hop led to a personal musical storytelling style inspired by traditional epic song, his chief work of which is Hanuman's Leap, a bardic epic for voices and drums.
 He has performed it in 15 cities, including two sold-out shows at the Park Avenue Armory in New York with Grammy-winning vocal ensemble Roomful of Teeth.